wmd23/conjugategradient/README.md

  - If method $\ne$ 1, then the gradient method will be choosed.

 # cautiousDY.jl
-This file contain the function called cautious that implements the cautious DY method.
+This file contains the function called cautious that implements the cautious DY method.
 To invoke this function you need the following informations:

 - x (vector) vector containing the current estimation to be minimizer.
 - f (function) objective function.